 Worked in a diverse array of bands, performed on the London college circuit and later played hundreds of gigs at festivals and clubs in the U.S. opening for artists such as B.B.
 King, Chuck Berry and Booker T.

 Faculty member of the guitar department at Musicians Institute, Hollywood, CA with private lessons, open council and classes.
-Published author and TrueFire instructor with full length instructional courses, YouTube live sessions, Riff articles, artist channel, etc.
+Published author and TrueFire/JamPlay instructor with full length instructional courses, YouTube live sessions, etc, and gear demos.

 Equipment endorsements include Xotic USA guitars, Bogner amplification, Moody straps, ChickenPicks guitar picks and D'Addario strings.